 A Fun Mini Vacation

 Overall, we had an amazing time.
 San Juan del Sur is a small tourist town but it has a lot to offer.
-Whether you want to surf, hike to the Christ of the Mercy statue, or eat some bomb (and cheap!) food, you’ll never be bored or hungry.
+Whether you want to surf, hike to the Christ of the Mercy statue, or eat some yummy cheap food, you’ll never be bored or hungry.

 More posts about Nicaragua